AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 # NMEA2000 WiFi-Gateway - My Boat Edition

 This project is a combination of three of mine other GitHub projects.
-It combine the [NMEA2000 WiFi-Gateway](https://github.com/AK-Homberger/NMEA2000WifiGateway-with-ESP32) with the Sonoff/Tasmota [power meter](https://github.com/AK-Homberger/M5Stack-Sonoff-Power-Display) and the [heater control](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch) project.
+It combines the [NMEA2000 WiFi-Gateway](https://github.com/AK-Homberger/NMEA2000WifiGateway-with-ESP32) with the Sonoff/Tasmota [power meter](https://github.com/AK-Homberger/M5Stack-Sonoff-Power-Display) and the [heater control](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch) project.

 The ESP32 DevModule of the gateway hardware is replacing the M5Stack and the D1-Mini fom the other projects.

 The same hardware and PCB as for the Gateway is used.
 We only need one addional DS18B20 temperature sensor for the room temperature.

 And of course the Sofoff POW and a Tasmota switch to control the heater.
 That's all.